oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 - Short-lived tokens (e.g., JWTs with short expiry times) reduce the attack surface in case of token theft.
 - Implement secure cookie flags, such as HttpOnly, Secure, and SameSite.

+## 7. Rate Limiting and Throttling
+Implement rate limiting on authentication endpoints to mitigate brute-force attacks and other automated attacks.